 Mid-term grade: Your grade at mid-term will be provided with your score on Exam 2.

 Disability Accommodation Statement: A student with a “disability” may be an individual with a physical or mental impairment that substantially limits one or more major life activities such as learning, seeing or hearing.
 Additionally, pregnancy or a related medical condition that causes a similar substantial limitation may also be considered a disability under the ADA.
 If you are registered with the Office of Services for Individuals with Disabilities, please obtain your accommodation letters from the OSID and present them to the course instructor to discuss any academic accommodations you need.
-If you need academic accommodations and are not registered with the Office of Services for Individuals with Disabilities, please contact the Office directly either in person in the Student Services Building or by telephone at (859) 622-1500 V/TTY.
-Upon individual request, this syllabus can be made available in alternative forms.
+If you believe you need accommodation and are not registered with the OSID, please contact the office in the Whitlock Building Room 361 by email at email@example.com or by telephone at (859) 622-2933.
+Upon individual request, this syllabus can be made available in an alternative format.

 Attendance policy: Attendance is required only on exam days.